artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 **For metadata only** choose "Do not normalize"

-**For metadata and objects** choose "Normalize for access"
+**For partial re-ingest** choose "Normalize for access"

+**For full re-ingest** use the normalization path of your choosing

 .. important::

-   All normalization options will appear as for any SIP being normalized, but only the two normalization paths above are operational for AIP reingest in version 1.5.
-Choosing another normalization path will result in errors!
+   All normalization options will appear as for any SIP being normalized, but when performing metadata only or partial re-ingest, **only** the normalization paths noted above are supported.

 5. To add new metadata or edit existing metadata, click on the metadata report icon: